-Jay Cheshes is a food, travel and feature writer.
-A regular contributor to the Wall Street Journal, for five years he reviewed restaurants weekly for Time Out New York.
+Jay Cheshes is a feature writer covering art, culture, food, travel, and crime among other topics.
+He is a regular contributor to the Wall Street Journal and WSJ Magazine (with a particular focus on long profiles).
+For five years he reviewed restaurants weekly for Time Out New York.
 Trained as a chef—at the Culinary Institute of America—he was also the New York dining critic for Gourmet magazine (for which he received a James Beard nomination).
 His work has appeared in the New Yorker, Town & Country, Fortune, W, Saveur, Travel & Leisure and the New York Times among other publications.
-In addition to covering lifestyle subjects, he also writes profiles and investigative pieces.
 He holds a master's degree in journalism from Columbia University, and has ghost-written a book on the life of Absolut vodka founder Michel Roux.
 The son of a US diplomat, he was raised in six countries on three continents.
 He is based in New York but travels frequently.